Soros: The Life and Times of a Messianic Billionaire: Synopsis

-Outspoken to a fault, and sometimes appearing contradictory, Soros has arguably become one of the most globally influential men of the last thirty years.
-In his well researched book, Michael T. Kaufman casts a broad light on a formerly mysterious life, and reveals Soros's motivations and what he views as Soros's considerable contributions to the countries where his foundations are active.
+At the time of the book's publication, Soros was one of the most globally influential men.
+Kaufman explores Soros' life, motivations and contributions in the countries where his foundations are active.

 The book describes Soros's difficult times as an outsider in London after fleeing Budapest.
 Though he received an exceptional education at the London School of Economics (LSE), as a non-resident he was required to partially finance his education through odd jobs, including working as a railway porter and a night-club waiter.
 While at the LSE, he received a Bachelors of Arts, and a Masters, and later received a Doctorate from the University of London.
 At LSE, he was briefly mentored by Karl Popper who made a lifelong impression.
 The book details Soros's work as a London salesman, and as a stock trader, followed by his move to work for F. M. Myer on Wall Street.
 Between 1969 and 1997 he operated his own hedge fund, initially named Double Eagle, and later the Soros fund.
 Eventually named the Quantum Fund, it has had the largest growth, and became the most profitable, of its kind in the late twentieth century.
 His Theory of Reflexivity, borrowed from Popper, states in simplest terms that a person cannot fully know reality, as his own actions constantly alter it in continuous feedback loops.
 The same concept is applied to his investment theory, and he advises investors to strongly consider how other investors and outside influences affect the market and cause market trends which must be carefully analyzed, and occasionally tend toward a full boom or a full bust.